 House Bill 664 seeks to revise Montana's water quality standards by eliminating numeric nutrient standards and replacing them with narrative nutrient standards.
 The bill mandates the Department of Environmental Quality (DEQ) to amend existing administrative rules to remove all references to numeric nutrient standards, including the repeal of department circular DEQ-12A, which established these standards.
-Additionally, the bill repeals the Nutrient Work Group, which was previously responsible for advising on nutrient standards and their economic impacts, signaling a shift away from the burdensome numeric approach for municipal wastewater treatment systems.
+Additionally, the bill repeals the Nutrient Work Group, which was previously responsible for advising on nutrient standards and their economic impacts, indicating a significant shift away from the burdensome numeric approach for municipal wastewater treatment systems.

 Statutes affected: LC Text: 75-5-103